FraleyA/TNGini/README.md

 subbox subhalo list catalogue. 'subbox_num' just allows for the specification of which subbox files you want to access in your base_path directory.

-A plot showing clear evolutionary stages of the G-M20 correlation:
+A plot showing clear evolutionary stages in the G-M20 correlation over the course of a merger:
 ![Gini_vs_M20_SH489550](https://github.com/user-attachments/assets/04fcdd24-8970-4414-aa0b-232fc1bca19f)